rehive/docs-portal/content/platform/get-started/quick-guide.md

     The API token is a 64 character string.
 It should not be confused with the <code>token_key</code>, which consists of the first 8 characters of the API token and is used as an identifier.
 </aside>

-You can use the new API token to authenticate your requests to the API.
-For example, if you want to get user information (for the user who owns the API token) you can call the API like this (using cURL):
+You can use the new API token to authenticate your requests to the Rehive Platform.
+For example, if you want to get user information (for the user who owns the API token) you can call the Rehive Platform API like this (using cURL):

 ```shell
 curl https://api.rehive.com/3/user/ \